RedBearAK/toshy/README.md

 KDE Plasma desktops don't generally use `ibus` (like GNOME desktops usually do by default), or `fcitx` as an input manager.
 So you may find that the Option-key special character Unicode shortcut of `Shift+Ctrl+U` will not do anything, and the Unicode address of the special character will appear on screen instead of the desired character.
 This is unfortunately apparently not a shortcut that is built into the Linux kernel input system in general.

-The fix for this, if you want to use those characters in KDE apps, is to install `ibus` and use `im-chooser` to choose `ibus` as the input manager.
+The fix for this, if you want to use those characters in KDE apps, is to install `ibus` and use `im-chooser` (or some other method like the Virtual Keyboard control panel in KDE Settings) to choose `ibus` as the input manager.
 You may also be able to use `fcitx` as I have seen some references to it supporting the `Shift+Ctrl+U` shortcut, but I haven't tested it.

 Otherwise, without a compatible input manager that responds to the `Shift+Ctrl+U` shortcut to enable Unicode character entry, the special characters will only work correctly in GTK-based applications, which seem to have the `ibus` response to that shortcut built into the GTK framework.